tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

           $ref: '#/components/schemas/WeatherdataResponse'
 ```

-The `$ref` points to a reference stored in the `components` object.
-Before we describe the response in the `components` object, let's look at the `weatherdata` response in a bit more detail.
-This response contains multiple nested objects at various levels of hierarchy.
-See [Using $ref](https://swagger.io/docs/specification/using-ref/) for more details on this property.
+The `$ref` points to a definition stored in the `components` object.
+Before we describe the response in the `components` object, let's look at the `weatherdata` response in detail.
+This response contains multiple nested objects at various levels.

 <style>
 pre.nowrappy {